 Our revenue, results of operations, and cash flows depend on the overall demand for our products.
 We operate globally and as a result our business and revenue are impacted by global macroeconomic conditions.
 Global financial developments seemingly unrelated to us or the software industry may harm us.
-Currently, the U.S. and other key international economics are impacted by high levels of inflation, elevated interest rates, volatility in credit, equity, and foreign exchange markets, and overall economic uncertainty.
+Currently, the U.S. and other key international economies are impacted by high levels of inflation, elevated interest rates, volatility in credit, equity, and foreign exchange markets, and overall economic uncertainty.
 These factors have resulted in, and could continue to result in, reductions in hiring and IT spending by our existing and prospective customers, increased price sensitivity, and customers delaying or canceling IT projects, choosing to focus on in-house development efforts, or seeking to lower their costs by requesting us to renegotiate existing contracts and renewals on less advantageous terms (such as shifting to annual billing of multi-year contracts), defaulting on payments due on existing contracts, reducing the scope of their Jamf deployments, or not renewing at the end of existing contract terms.
 As a result of this macroeconomic uncertainty, certain of our existing and prospective customers took a more moderate outlook when planning their future hiring, device growth, and overall software vendor needs.
 Our customers have requested and may continue to request price concessions and delayed payment terms.
 Moreover, our customers may merge with other entities who use alternatives to our products and, during weak economic times, there is an increased risk that one or more of our customers will file for bankruptcy protection, either of which may harm our revenue, profitability, and results of operations.
 We also face risk from international customers that file for bankruptcy protection in foreign jurisdictions, particularly given that the application of foreign bankruptcy laws may be more difficult to predict.
-In addition, we may determine that the cost of pursuing any claim may outweigh the recover
+In addition, we may determine that the cost of pursuing any claim may outweigh the recovery potential of such claim.
+As a result of any of the foregoing, adverse macroeconomic conditions could harm our business, revenue, results of operations, and cash flows.